Stanford Center for Biomedical Informatics Research

 Medical School Office Building, X-215

 the Institute for Computational Health Sciences at UCSF.
 I am primarily

 interested in developing computational methods in integrative biology

 and applying these methods to study disease.

-Previously, I worked as a Senior Scientist at Rinat, Pfizer under the mentorship of David Cox and Jaume Pons.
+Previously, I worked as a Lead Research Scientist at Stanford University and a Senior Scientist at Rinat, Pfizer under the mentorship of David Cox and Jaume Pons.
 I completed my PhD in Biomedical Informatics and an undergraduate in Biomedical Computation at Stanford.
-Before then, I attended Abraham Lincoln High School.
 As an undergraduate and masters student I worked with Serafim Batzoglou on developing algorithms for comparative sequence analysis, more specifically the problem of gene finding.
 During my PhD I worked with Atul Butte on a novel approach to identify allele-specific relationships between disease pairs based on genetic variation data and applied it to study autoimmune disease.
 As a result we uncovered two groupings of autoimmune disease where SNPs that make an individual susceptible to one class of autoimmune disease also protect from diseases in the other autoimmune class.
 I also developed a systematic approach for predicting drug-disease relationships based on gene expression to identify novel therapeutic indications for known drugs.